Ariel Motor Company

-Ariel Motor Company Ltd is a British, low-volume performance motor vehicle manufacturing company in Crewkerne, in Somerset, England.
+Ariel Motor Company Limited is a British, low-volume performance motor vehicle manufacturing company in Crewkerne, in Somerset, England.

 History

+The company was founded by Simon Saunders in 1991 as Solocrest Ltd. with a concept of modernizing the Lotus Seven.
+As a transport design lecturer, Saunders and his student Niki Smart created CAD designs.
+After several sports car companies rejected his proposal, Saunders founded own company to create the Atom.

-Founded by Simon Saunders in 1991 as Solocrest Ltd., the name was changed in 1999 to Ariel Motor Company Ltd. The original Ariel Motors remains as the trading company of the Ariel Owners Motorcycle Club (AOMCC) Ariel Motorcycles firm.
+In 1999, the company name was changed to Ariel Motor Company Ltd. The original Ariel Motors remains as the trading company of the Ariel Owners Motorcycle Club (AOMCC) Ariel Motorcycles firm.
 Ariel Motor Company is one of the UK's smallest automotive companies, with just 30 employees, producing up to 100 cars per year.

 Products

 Atom

 The company manufactures the Ariel Atom, an extremely light, high performance car, powered by a Honda Civic Type-R engine and gearbox.
 The Atom is the world's first road-going exoskeletal car; it has no bodywork or roof, and is built entirely around the tube chassis, making it weigh less than 500 kg.
 This means that the Ariel Atom 3.5R supercharged model has a power-to-weight ratio of around 700 bhp per tonne.